Mari-bekker/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side - This requires to fork and clone the code from snek multiplayer.
+- Follow steps inside the snek server repo to run the server side - This requires to fork and clone the code from snek multiplayer, and then running the 'node play.js' command in one terminal window.
-- Run the development snake client using the `node play.js` command.
+- Run the development snake client using the `node play.js` command in another terminal window.